gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

-had been half-awake under her blankets when Indy had knocked on her door and informed her that while Noxy had been out *not* filling the kettle last night, she had promised to give Sergeant Dorbu a tour of the village, and while she was doing that, why didn't Noxy show the tiger and his boy around as well?
+had been half-awake under her blankets when Indy had knocked on her door and informed her that while Noxy had been out *not* filling the kettle last night, she had promised to give Sergeant Dorbu a tour of the village, and while she was doing that, why didn't Noxy show the tiger and his boy around?
+Especially since the two of them seemed to be getting on so well.

+"Fine," Noxy grumbled.
+She had no idea who had told her mother that she and Private Thokmay had arrived at the fortress gate together the day before, but it didn't matter.
+As Granna Fee liked to say, there were more one-eyed talking chickens in a village like Stale than there were secrets, and more gossip than snowflakes.

-Dressed and fed, faces clean, they walked through the village together, squinting slightly against the sharp-edged morning sun.
+Dressed and fed, with their faces clean and their hair tied back in matching braided clubs, they walked through the village together, squinting slightly against the sharp-edged morning sun.
 Their neighbors sat in twos and threes on stools outside their houses wearing goofskin jackets or thick sweaters over sturdy trousers and sturdier boots.
 The men knit or peeled potatoes while the women picked spiderwebs apart apart and wound the strands onto spools.

 Indy had to stop to answer the same questions every dozen strides.
 How were the soldiers getting on?
 What did they think of the village?
 "We're on our way to